jbirondo/jbirondo.github.io/README.md

 Wireframes

 This app will consist of a single screen with game board and game controls.
-Game controls will include Start button, Tower/Upgrade panel, and User resources pane.
+Game controls will include Tower/Upgrade panel, and User resources pane.

 Architecture and Technologies